hashicorp/terraform-website/content/source/docs/cloud/agents/index.html.md

 The number of active agents you are eligible to deploy is determined by the number of Concurrent Runs your organization is entitled to.
 Agents are available as part of the [Terraform Cloud Business] (https://www.hashicorp.com/products/terraform/pricing) tier.

 Agents in the **Unknown** state continue to be counted against the organization's total agent allowance, as this status is typically an indicator of a temporary communication issue between the agent and Terraform Cloud. **Unknown** agents which do not respond after a period of 2 hours will automatically transition to an **Errored** state, at which point they will not count against the agent allowance.

+Agents may have an **Unknown** status if they are terminated without gracefully exiting.
+Agents should always be shut down according to the [Stopping the Agent](#stopping-the-agent) section to allow them to deregister from Terraform Cloud.
+We strongly recommend ensuring that any process supervisor, application scheduler, or other runtime manager is configured to follow this procedure to minimize **Unknown** agent statuses.

 ### Viewing Agent Logs